10 Ways to Create the Best Hybrid Working Environment

 1) Plan for different working environments

-Make the best use of different working environments by scheduling collaborative and creative projects for the office and save conceptual and project work whilst at home with less distractions.
+Make the best use of different working environments by scheduling collaborative and creative projects for the office and save conceptual and project work whilst at home with fewer distractions.

 2) Schedule meetings effectively